percwg/perc-wg/double/draft-ietf-perc-double.md

 ## Modifying a Packet

-The MDD does not have a notion of outer or inner cryptographic contexts.
+The Media Distributor does not have a notion of outer or inner cryptographic contexts.
-Rather, the MDD has a single cryptographic context.
+Rather, the Media Distributor has a single cryptographic context.
 The cryptographic transform and key used to decrypt a packet and any encrypted RTP header extensions would be the same as those used in the endpoint's outer cryptographic context.

-In order to modify a packet, the MDD decrypts the packet, modifies the packet, updates the OHB with any modifications not already present in the OHB, and re-encrypts the packet using the cryptographic context used for next hop.
+In order to modify a packet, the Media Distributor decrypts the packet, modifies the packet, updates the OHB with any modifications not already present in the OHB, and re-encrypts the packet using the cryptographic context used for next hop.